 However, there is one particular exception to this rule, and it's called the Statute of Frauds.

-The centuries-old law is designed to prevent deceitful conduct when contracts have high stakes or long durations.
+The centuries-old law, as its name implies, is designed to prevent deceitful, fraudulent conduct especially when contracts have high stakes or long durations.

-As adopted in most states, the Statute requires a written contract in the following situations:
+As adopted in most states, the Statute of Frauds (which is a general contract law principle) requires a written contract in the following situations: